The Purpose Of This Project - Background Information

 Note 1: Because we cannot know when the first fruits of the barley harvest would have been harvest-ready in any given year, we cannot program the date of the First Fruits Moed into our computerized representation of the Hebrew Calendar, in a way that will account for this variability.
 We must assign the date for First Fruits based on the best criteria available.

 We know historically that Israel's barley harvest occurs in early April, quite consistently around ten days after the Vernal Equinox.
 Because weather conditions vary from year to year, the date of harvest will also vary, but not usually too much earlier or later.
 I have opted therefore to place the First Fruits Moed relative to, and ten days subsequent to the Vernal Equinox, consistently in early April.
-Because there is a high level of scientific agreement that the Earth is currently experiencing a period of slightly increasing warming, I have also included a very small adjustment earlier, increasing from zero days earlier in 1000 AD to approximately 3.5 days earlier at the present time.
+Because there is a high level of scientific agreement that the Earth is currently experiencing a period of slightly increasing warming, I have also included a very small adjustment earlier pertaining to the years we are currently living in.
 And of course, the calculated date is then adjusted to the following Sunday.

 From the Sunday of First Fruits, 50 days are then counted, determining the day of the Feast of Pentecost, which is also always on a Sunday.
 The two undated Moedim of First Fruits and Pentecost are the only ones which cannot always be placed in the calendar on their precise historical dates with certainty.

-Note 2: Fulfilling the Scriptures, Jesus died at Passover, Nisan 14, and resurrected three days later at First Fruits on Nisan 17, a Sunday, and so He rose on the actual day which begins the 50-day count to Pentecost.
+Note 2: Fulfilling the Scriptures, Jesus died at Passover, Nisan 14, and resurrected three days later at First Fruits on Nisan 16, a Sunday, and so He rose on the actual day which begins the 50-day count to Pentecost.
 It is interesting that, because this was a Sunday and no delay was needed to begin the 50-day count, the Feast of Pentecost occurred precisely 50 days (inclusively counted, representing One Jubilee) after Jesus' resurrection.
 If He had risen on any other day of the week this would not have been the case.
-Because Nisan 17 is a Sunday in 33AD, and it is not a Sunday in the nearby surrounding years, this is another evidence for 33AD as the year of crucifixion.
+Because Nisan 16 is a Sunday in 33AD, and it is not a Sunday in the nearby surrounding years (from 14AD to 36AD), this is another evidence for 33AD as the year of Jesus' death.

 ________